 \subsection{Positivity}

 When it comes to Harnack estimates, there is some discrepancy in the positivity assumptions imposed on solutions in the literature, and we clarify that point here.
-For our estimtaes we need not to use the full strength of the Harnack estimate, but a much weaker supremum estimate for subsolutions will do for our purposes.
+For our estimates, we need not use the full strength of the Harnack inequality, but a much weaker supremum estimate for subsolutions will do.
 In particular, the use of H\"older continuity and strict positivity can be avoided.
-Indeed, given $\epsilon > 0$ and a positive subsolution $u$, we let $u_ \epsilon = \max (u,\epsilon)$.
-Following the proof of Lemma 1.1 of Section II in \cite{DiBenedetto1993a}, we see that the choice of test function $\varphi = \eta (u_{\epsilon} - \epsilon) (u_\epsilon - \delta )^{-1} $ with $\delta \in (0,\epsilon)$ gives (using an approximation argument as in Subsection~\ref{sec:mollification}) that